 Budget proposals should include the funding needed to implement the proposed activities.
-Applicants should address any corresponding budget implications in their application's budget detail and budget narrative.
 In preparing their budget proposals, applicants should consider what types of costs are allowable, if awarded funding.
 Costs are allowable when they are reasonable, allocable to, and necessary for the performance of the project funded under the federal award and when they comply with the funding statute and agency requirements, including the conditions of the award and the cost principles set out in 2 C.F.R.
 Part 200, Subpart E and the DOJ Grants Financial Guide.